 As candidates grow more digitally savvy, so too should hiring professionals.
 Hiring, however, is not just about the technological tools.
 It’s also the old-fashioned power of interpersonal relationships.

-In this post, we look at the recruitment market for 2018 and how passive candidates will continue to be prized among employers.
+In this post, we look at the recruitment market and how passive candidates will continue to be prized among employers.
 And, of course, we will show some of the new techniques to find them.

 Unemployment Is Down, and Finding Candidates Is Tougher